Mary Farquharson

 Mary U. Farquharson (née Nichols; April 5, 1901 - September 1, 1982) was an American politician who served as a member of the Washington State Senate from 1935 to 1943.
 She represented Washington's 46th legislative district as a Democrat.

 Early life and education

 Farquharson was born Mary U. Nichols in 1901 in Tacoma, Washington.
 In 1928, she married Frederick "Burt" Farquharson, a civil engineer and University of Washington engineering professor.
+Burt was critical in investigating the collapse of the Tacoma Narrows Bridge in 1940 and was the last person on the bridge before it collapsed.

 She was originally a member of the Socialist Party.
 She and Burt founded the Washington Commonwealth Federation, a political pressure group founded in 1934 that functioned as an organized faction of the Washington State Democratic Party and came to be dominated by the Communist Party USA by the late 1930s.
 WCF dissolved in 1948, during the Second Red Scare.

 Political career

 Mary and Burt became active in liberal politics in 1930; both were active in the Fellowship of Reconciliation, an interfaith peach and justice organization.

 In 1934, with encouragement from the Women's Legislative Council of Washington, she ran for and won a seat in the Washington State Senate, serving two terms from 1935 to 1943.
 Although she ran as a Democrat, she was previously a Socialist.
 Her first Senate campaign prominently featured Upton Sinclair's slogan "Production for use not for profit," embodying a central economic tenet for both evolutionary socialists and revolutionary Marxists in the movements' 19th-century origins.

 In 1935, the year she joined the Legislature, she was also one of the founders of the ACLU's Seattle chapter.

 With large Democratic majorities in both houses of the Legislature, Farquharson was able to have an immediate legislative impact even in her first term.
 She advanced a bill limiting working hours for domestic workers to 60 per week, bringing Eleanor Roosevelt to Seattle in support.
 Her legislative priorities also included seeking a progressive state income tax, funding education, advocating a unicameral legislature, and repealing Washington's criminal syndicalism law.

 In 1939, she helped secure commutation of the sentence of Ray Becker, the last Industrial Workers of the World member incarcerated in relation to the Centralia Massacre, who had maintained his innocence for the intervening 20 years.